 Other programs with member participation in Kiel Marine Science include the Helmholtz School for Marine Data Science (MarDATA).
-This program for PhD students, coordinated at GEOMAR, is run jointly with Kiel University and other northern German partners.
+This program for doctoral researchers, coordinated at GEOMAR, is run jointly with Kiel University and other northern German partners.
 Internationally, the European Universities Alliance "SEA-EU - the European University of the Seas" is one of Kiel's lighthouse projects to strengthen European mobility also of students and researchers in marine sciences.

 The interdisciplinary Master School of Marine Sciences (iMSMS) is a cross-faculty and cross-institutional institution for marine science education.
 The iMSMS is aimed equally at students of the marine science master's programs at CAU and GEOMAR as well as interested students from all other disciplines.
 The aim of iMSMS is to promote inter- and transdisciplinary learning and research, to strengthen the engagement with the topic of oceans and sustainability across the university, to offer orientation opportunities in the professional field of marine sciences, and to promote internationalisation and networking in marine science studies.
 To this end, elective modules in integrated marine sciences and events on career and professional field orientation are offered.